vgarshin/gsom_jhub_deploy/README.md

 ## Customization

 JupyterHub allows to customize user environment which is the set of software packages, environment variables, and various files that are present when the user logs in.
-Overall manual for customization options can be found [HERE}(https://zero-to-jupyterhub.readthedocs.io/en/latest/jupyterhub/customizing/user-environment.html
+Overall manual for customization options can be found [HERE}(https://zero-to-jupyterhub.readthedocs.io/en/latest/jupyterhub/customizing/user-environment.html).
-Docker images, authorization).

 Current installation already offers a few environments:
 - Data Science environment